Chukwu3meka/Transearch-Client/README.md

 ### House Keeper

-This project is aboutr the Atlas Search and a quick view of how easy it is to integrate it into your future projects.
+This project is about the Atlas Search and a quick view of how easy it is to integrate it into your future projects.
 This project was initialized with my Next.js starter template.
+What this project does is like an account manager in charge of a company

 ```cmd
   // use the below code to clone the Next.js starter, Folder must be empty